Wilmington Olympus Endoscope Superbug Infection Attorneys

 An endoscope is a long tube with a light and video camera at the end that is inserted into the body for diagnosis purposes and for assistance during surgeries.
 The Olympus duodenoscope is commonly used in a procedure known as endoscopic retrograde cholangiopancreatography (ERCP) to diagnose and treat medical issues in the liver and pancreas.
 On February 19, 2015, after outbreaks of the CRE Superbug were reported, the Food and Drug Administration (FDA) released a safety warning, stating that a particular type of endoscope, known as the ERCP duodenoscope, which includes the Olympus TJF-Q180V, impedes effective reprocessing.
 Reprocessing is the procedure that medical professionals must go through to clean and sterilize reusable medical equipment to ensure that harmful bacteria are not spread from person to person.
 The FDA released its safety warning after an engineering assessment found several design issues in duodenoscopes that inhibit reprocessing, including the presence of crevices in the device that may not be reached with a cleaning brush.
 On March 26, 2015, over a month after the FDA released a safety warning, Olympus finally released updated labeling instructions for the reprocessing of its duodenoscope.

 If you developed the CRE superbug or any other infections following an endoscopic procedure you may be legally entitled to compensation for past and future medical bills, lost wages, pain and suffering, and other damages.
-The Wilmington dangerous medical device attorneys of Rhine Law Firm, P.C. are currently investigating claims on behalf of those who have been infected with the CRE Superbug and other infections following an endoscopic procedure.
+The Wilmington dangerous medical device lawyers of Rhine Law Firm, P.C. are currently investigating claims on behalf of those who have been infected with the CRE Superbug and other infections following an endoscopic procedure.
 Contact us today for a free case evaluation.

 - Carbapenem-resistant Enterobacteriaceae in Healthcare Settings